Establishing Legal Title

 - The details of any leasehold interests granted (in other words if the property is freehold has anyone been granted a Lease over it)

-- The quality of the legal title – so for example “title absolute” is the best title that can be donated, “possessory title” is a claim based upon occupation for 12 or more years only and is capable of being challenged.
+- The quality of the legal title – so for example “title absolute” is the best title that can be obtained, “possessory title” is a claim based upon occupation for 12 or more years only and is capable of being challenged.

 - Is the property subject to or has it had the benefit of easements and covenants.
 These are often of vital importance – for example the right to walk over communal pathways or passageways (to access a flat) or the right for your water, gas and electricity suppliers to cross adjoining properties.